-Republic Wireless is going to be a good fit for a lot of people and if you only need to use a lot of data a few times a year, such as on a vacation. you can save a lot of money.
+Republic Wireless is a good fit for most light users that only use a couple of gigs per month with the flexibility to use more as needed.
+With Republic, you have access to plenty of data for a road trip, but if you're staying, you can save by using Wi-FI instead.
 Mint Mobile's plans make sense for pretty much any smartphone user with consistent month-to-month usage.
 Mint Mobile makes more sense for more people with packages that will work for light, average, and heavy users with no risk of data overages or ever being completely cut off.

 Mint Mobile vs. Republic Wireless: How much data do you use?

-Wi-Fi is virtually everywhere now, so a lot of people will be able to stay connected for the vast majority of their day without touching their data plan at work, home, and even in their car.
+Wi-Fi is virtually everywhere now, so a lot of people will be able to stay connected for the vast majority of their day without touching their data plan at work, at home, and even in their car.
 If this is the case, you might not even need Mint Mobile's smallest 4GB allotment of data.
 Republic Wireless is the perfect fit for this type of user, and even though the price of data can add up if they're away from Wi-Fi, it might still even out over the year.

 With Mint Mobile, you want to have a solid idea of how much data you'll be needing in the next few months, as the minimum term is three months.
 While you can upgrade your plan in the middle of your cycle, it's much easier to overbuy with Mint Mobile.
 On the other hand, it might be worth it for someone that isn't sure of their data needs to start with the smallest plan and work up as needed.

 |Mint Mobile||Republic Wireless|